Night of the Ghouls

-Night of the Ghouls is a horror film written and directed by Ed Wood.
-The film was shot between April and May 1958.
-Cast member Paul Marco recalled that the film had a preview screening in 1959 at the Vista Theatre in Hollywood, after which it disappeared from sight until 1984, when it was finally released on home video by entrepreneur Wade Williams.
+Night of the Ghouls is an American horror film written and directed by Ed Wood, and shot between April and May 1958.
+The film features some reoccurring cast members and characters from the 1955 Wood-directed film Bride of the Monster, including Tor Johnson reprising his role of Lobo and Paul Marco again playing the character of Kelton the cop, while the Amazing Criswell plays himself in the film's frame story.
+Another returning character is Police Captain Robbins of Homicide, although the character was played by Harvey B. Dunn in Bride of the Monster, and by Johnny Carpenter in Night of the Ghouls.

-The film features some reoccurring cast members and characters from Wood's 1955 Bride of the Monster, including Tor Johnson reprising his role of Lobo and Paul Marco again playing the character of Kelton the cop, while the Amazing Criswell plays himself in the frame story of the film.
-Another returning character is Police Captain Robbins of Homicide, although the character was played by Harvey B. Dunn in Bride, and by Johnny Carpenter in Night.
+Following a preview screening held in 1959 at the Vista Theatre in Los Angeles, Wood felt that Night of the Ghouls required further editing.
+Correspondence between Wood and associate producer Anthony Cardoza indicates that Wood had plans to re-edit Night of the Ghouls, but was unable to do so because of unpaid bills owed to the film laboratory that developed the film.
+In the 1980s, Kansas City film hobbyist-entrepreneur and Wood fan Wade Williams located the film, paid the overdue bills to the lab, and claimed full ownership of it, releasing the film on VHS in 1984.

 Plot

 At the beginning, Criswell rises from a coffin and narrates the events of the film.
 Then a montage starts showing juvenile delinquency, street fighting, and driving under the influence.
 The sequence ends with the bloody corpse of the drunk driver staring blankly at the camera.
 According to Criswell's narration, this is a rather typical end to "a drunken holiday weekend".

 The film then cuts to a teenaged couple kissing in a convertible.
-When the boy gets too aggressive, the girl slaps him and exits the car.
+When the boy gets too demanding, the girl slaps him and exits the car.
 The Black Ghost, an undead creature that lurks in the woods near them, later kills the young couple.
 The murders receive press attention but are thought to be the work of a maniac.

 In a police station of East Los Angeles, California, Inspector Robbins waits for Detective Bradford at his office.
 Bradford soon arrives, dressed in a formal evening wear.
 He was called to work while on his way to the opera, and he protests the idea of working an unexpected assignment.
 But Robbins informs him that the case involves the "old house on Willows lake", which played a part in an earlier case investigated by Bradford.
 The house was destroyed by lightning, but someone rebuilt it.
 A flashback scene establishes that the elderly Edwards couple had a terrifying encounter with the White Ghost by this house.
 Having heard the story, Bradford accepts the assignment to investigate the old house.
 Robbins assigns Kelton to escort the Detective.
 Kelton has previously dealt with the supernatural in the events depicted in Bride of the Monster and Plan 9 from Outer Space.